A spherical hydrodynamical model of cosmic voids in {\Lambda}CDM and beyond: Conclusions

 All results in this work have been obtained through numerical integration, and we plan to publicly release the code developed for this study.
 This tool will enable the broader community to explore the evolution of voids across a wide range of cosmological models and to exploit voids as precise and complementary probes of the dark sector.

-\acknowledgments We thank C. Carbone for valuable discussions during the initial stages of this work.
+\acknowledgments We are grateful to the referee for their valuable comments and insights, which have helped improve the manuscript.
+We thank C. Carbone for valuable discussions during the initial stages of this work.
 T.M. wishes to express his gratitude to Philip Mocz and Jeff Jennings for helpful discussions that contributed to improving the numerical code.
-T.M. acknowledges Emiliano Sefusatti, Mauro Moretti, Francesco Giuseppe Capone, Andrea Ponticelli, and Pietro Pellecchia for their valuable input and insightful comments.
+T.M. acknowledges Emiliano Sefusatti, Mauro Moretti, Baojiu Li, Francesco Giuseppe Capone, Andrea Ponticelli, and Pietro Pellecchia for their valuable input and insightful comments.
 T.M., N.F. and F.P. acknowledge the Fundação para a Ciência e a Tecnologia (FCT) project with ref. number PTDC/FIS-AST/0054/2021 and the COST Action CosmoVerse, CA21136, supported by COST (European Cooperation in Science and Technology).
+T.M. and N.F. acknowledge the Istituto Nazionale di Fisica Nucleare (INFN) Sez. di Napoli, Iniziativa Specifica InDark.
 T.M. and G.V. acknowledge support from the Simons Foundation to the Center for Computational Astrophysics at the Flatiron Institute.
 F.P. acknowledges partial support from the INFN grant InDark and from the Italian Ministry of University and Research (\textsc{mur}), PRIN 2022 `EXSKALIBUR – Euclid-Cross-SKA: Likelihood Inference Building for universe's Research', Grant No.\ 20222BBYB9, CUP C53D2300131 0006, and from the European Union -- Next Generation EU.